Here is Newburgh ‘at a glance’ to whet your appetite for the attractions of this picturesque Lancashire village.

 Feel like a walk?
 Try one of our 14 footpaths or follow the heritage trail to see some outstanding houses.
 And observe our trees – there are more than 500 in the village

-Children can be cub scouts, beavers, scouts, brownies, guides, rainbows or enjoy a nearby youth centre
+Children can be cub scouts, beavers, scouts, brownies, guides or rainbows.

 Hungry?
 Tasty food at the Post office tea room (you’ll be sitting in the former Horse and Jockey Inn).
+Or enjoy the Applecast cafe.
 And the Red Lion Hotel has a full range of lunches and dinners

 See what else is available in Newburgh including Post Office services, groceries and household services